 Each of the components connected to the network should have in its controller an individual address by which the control panel controller identifies it in the network.
-First, set the addresses of sensors and transducers, then the inverters (if installed in the control panel) and finally the EC motors that are programmed with the control panel controller.
+First, set the addresses of sensors and transducers, then the inverters (if installed in the AHU) and finally the EC motors that are programmed with the AHU controller.
 Detailed instructions for configuring addresses in individual components are provided later in this documentation.